benstratton6/quantumResources/quantumFormalism/quantumFormalism2_quantumStates.md

 ## Definition

-A quantum state is modelled as a Vector in a Hilbert space.
+A quantum state is modelled as a Vector in a complex Hilbert space.

 ## Notation